awadeyar/cordova-toast-plugin/README.md

 # cordova-toast-plugin
-Displays the native toast messages in Cordova projects
+Displays the native toast messages in Cordova projects.
+Updated